In the Name of Allah, Most Gracious, Most Merciful.

 Many Muslim scholars have spoken about this point in their books such as Imam Ibn Al-Qayyim in his well-known book ‘Ahkam Ahl-Adhimah’.

-Having said this, it should be kept in mind that the permissibility to offer condolences to non-Muslims is not to be taken as an excuse to neglect our fellow Muslims.
+Having said this, we should keep in mind that the permissibility to offer condolences to non-Muslims should not an excuse to neglect our fellow Muslims.

 The problem here is not in offering condolences to non-Muslims, but in the behavior of some Muslims who are apathetic toward the pain and suffering of their Muslim brothers and sisters.